splittingred/Quip/core/components/quip/docs/readme.txt

 --------------------
 Snippet: Quip
 --------------------
-Version: 0.4
+Version: 0.5.0
-Since: April 29th, 2010
+Since: May 24th, 2010
-Author: Shaun McCormick <shaun@collabpad.com>
+Author: Shaun McCormick <shaun@modxcms.com>
 License: GNU GPLv2 (or later at your option)

 This component is a simple commenting system.
 It allows you to easily